chia-chang/product-case-studies/scratchjr-course-product.md

 # Scratch Jr Programming Course: From Classroom to Online Curriculum

-**Role**: Curriculum and product co‑designer
+**Role**: Curriculum and product co‑designer.
+Co‑designed curriculum and structure, focused on course architecture, motivation system, and parent experience.
 **Project**: Mandarin Scratch Jr programming course for kids (ages 5–7)
 **Why this matters for PM**: Combines curriculum design, motivation systems, and parent experience to turn a one‑teacher class into a scalable learning product.
-**What I did**: Co‑designed curriculum and structure, focused on course architecture, motivation system, and parent experience

 ## 1. Context and Problem